bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ### Association Extensions

-You're not limited to the functionality that Rails automatically builds into association proxy objects.
+You're not limited to the functionality that Quails automatically builds into association proxy objects.
 You can also extend these objects through anonymous modules, adding new finders, creators, or other methods.
 For example:

 ```ruby
 class Author < ApplicationRecord